Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Random LLG equation by Doss-Sussmann transform and parametric LLG equation by Lévy-Ciesielski expansion

 \section{Random LLG equation by Doss-Sussmann transform and parametric LLG equation by Lévy-Ciesielski expansion}

-In the present section, we apply the strategy outlined in Section \ref{sec:from_SPDE_to_paramPDE_general} to the SLLG problem~\eqref{eq:SLLG} in order to obtain a random coefficient PDE.
+In this section, we apply the strategy outlined in Section \ref{sec:from_SPDE_to_paramPDE_general} to the SLLG equation~\eqref{eq:SLLG} in order to obtain a random coefficient PDE.
 While this was done in~\cite{goldysLeTran} for technical reasons, we are mainly interested in obtaining an equivalent problem that is more amenable to collocation-type approximation.
 Another advantage is (formally) gaining a full order of differentiability of the solution.
 Given $\bg:D\rightarrow \R^3$, $s\in\R$ and $\bv:D\rightarrow \R^3$ with suitable regularity, consider the following operators: